lenewsad/IntuneEDU/IntuneEDU/what-are-reports.md

 Intune for Education provides reports that let you view certain activities from devices and apps managed with Intune for Education.
 You can download these reports to review them offline.

-There are currently two kinds of reports that you can view in Intune for Education: __Device Inventory__ and __Application Inventory__.
+There are currently three kinds of reports that you can view in Intune for Education: __Device Inventory__, __Application Inventory__, and .

 1. In the [Intune for Education](https://intuneeducation.portal.azure.com) console, choose **Reports** in the left navigation bar.